-I'm 25 years old, was born in Berkeley, California, and attended Berkeley High School.
-For the past couple years I’ve lived in Brookline, MA on the Brighton border.
-(For non-locals, that’s in the Boston area.)
+I'm 26 years old, was born in Berkeley, California, and attended Berkeley High School.
+I lived in the Boston area for several years after graduation; as of 2013, however, I can be found in Portland, Maine as a Physician Assistant student at the University of New England.
 I have an older sister living in LA, and both of my parents are still back in Berkeley.
 I am half Asian (father’s side) and half white in descent, with no particular ethnic identification except American.
 I’m about 6 feet tall, 185 pounds, and moderately built.
 I have small ears.

 I attended the University of California at Santa Cruz and graduated in June of 2009 with a bachelor’s in Philosophy, moving shortly after to Massachusetts.
 Over my junior year (’07–’08), I studied abroad at Leiden University in the Netherlands.
-I now make my living working as an EMT on an ambulance in the Boston area.
+Until May 2013 I made my living working as an EMT on an ambulance in the Boston area.

 I am, in brief: goofy, intelligent, analytical, absent-minded, introspective, restless, optimistic, prone to overthinking, practical, curious, imaginative, closed with emotions, and undoubtedly more.